digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# The concept of digital preservation has many meanings, and also depends a lot of context.
+# Digital archives/archiving has many meanings, influenced by the context in which they are discussed.

 ---